josh-works/josh-works.github.io/_posts/2024-06-04-recommended-reading.md

 layout: post
 title: Recommended Reading
 published: true
-description: "There's much more to life than books, but if you're going to read some, here's a spot to start"
+description: "There's much more to life than books and movies and such, but if you're going to read some, here's a spot to start"
 date:  2025-06-04 06:00:00 -0700
 categories: [books]
 tags: [books]